aarondl/dbm/README.md

 __Supported Databases:__ MySQL, Sqlite3

-__Warning:__ When you run the create command a bookeeping table is created (tracked_migrations), if you remove this table the tool has no idea what migrations have been run and chaos will ensue!
+__Warning:__ When you run the create command a bookkeeping table is created (tracked_migrations), if you remove this table the tool has no idea what migrations have been run and chaos will ensue!